 The actual information if your body can metabolise vitamins can ONLY be determined through genetic testing!

 It is directly linked to our nervous system and nerve function highly depends on proper methylation.
-Methylation mobilizes cholesterol and fats and declined methylation has a huge negative effect on high cholesterol.
-Methylation is responsible for hormone regulation, histamine levels, allergic reactions, anaphylactic reactions, food allergies and it has a crucial part in detoxing the body.
-It converts the toxic amino acid “homocysteine” into a beneficial amino acid “methionine” that avoids toxins build up in your bloodstream that eventually cause diseases and premature death.
+Methylation mobilizes cholesterol and fats and declined methylation has a huge negative effect on cholesterol levels.
+Methylation is responsible for hormone regulation, histamine levels, allergic reactions, anaphylactic reactions, food allergies and it has a crucial role in detoxing the body.
+It converts the toxic amino acid “homocysteine” into a beneficial amino acid “methionine” , and thus avoids toxins build up in your bloodstream which eventually could cause disease and premature death.
 Methylation has a significant impact on liver health, fat metabolism, eye health, neurotransmitter production, DNA production, cellular energy and the list goes on and on…

 N. M. J. van der Put et al., “A Second Common Mutation in the Methylenetetrahydrofolate Reductase Gene: An Additional Risk Factor for Neural-Tube Defects?,” Am.
 J. Hum.
 Genet., vol. 62, no. 5, pp. 1044–1051, 1998.